aukraine/geolocation_api/README.md

 > - hide internal 500th errors and not send them in response body.
 >   - refactor base error class to work with errors array more natively.
 > - improve logging - use Rails approach or integrate any 3rd party service, aka Rollbar.
+> - implement different user policy scopes according to new roles data modeling, for instance.